 It was adopted on 26 January 1950, the day that India became a republic.

 The four animals symbolize guardians of the four directions.
-The four lions symbolize courage, power and confidence, the lotus base represent the fountain of life.
-In the bottom of national emblem, Indian national moto ‘Satyameva Jayate’ is inscribed in Devanagari script which means ‘truth alone triumphs’.
+The four lions symbolize courage, power, and confidence, the lotus base represents the fountain of life.
+In the bottom of the national emblem, Indian national motto ‘Satyameva Jayate’ is inscribed in Devanagari script which means ‘truth alone triumphs’.

-National Emblem of India is replica of Lion Capital of Sarnath.
+National Emblem of India is a replica of the Lion Capital of Sarnath.
 The lion capital is a sculpture of four lions standing back to back.
-It was placed on the top of Ashoka Pillar at Sarnath by the Emperor Ashoka, in 250 BCE.
+It was placed on the top of Ashoka Pillar at Sarnath by Emperor Ashoka, in 250 BCE.

 The Capital is made from single sandstone.
-The four lion are mounted on an abacus with sculptures of elephant, horse, bull and a lion separated by intervening spoke chariot-wheels.
+The four lions are mounted on an abacus with sculptures of an elephant, horse, bull, and a lion separated by intervening spoke chariot-wheels.
 The whole sculpture was sitting on a bell-shaped lotus.

-The ‘Wheel of Dharma’ was known as Ashoka Chakra with 24 spokes and is visible in today Flag of India, with navy blue color and white background.
+The ‘Wheel of Dharma’ was known as Ashoka Chakra with 24 spokes and is visible in today’s Flag of India, with navy blue color and white background.

 He erected a number of sculptures and stone carvings throughout his kingdom to preach the tenets of Buddhism among his people.
 The Lion Capital was erected by Mauryan Emperor Ashoka during the year 250 BC to mark the spot where Buddha imparted his knowledge of Dharma to his five disciples, who in turn spread the great monk’s teachings all over the world.
 Many such other pillars were erected by the Emperor but most of them contain a single animal on top.